MIT-BECL/Poster_Resources/PowerPoint_Templates/readme.md

-For help with editing these templates, please refer to the [Guide to using a Microsoft PowerPoint Master Slide](Using a Microsoft PowerPoint Poster Template.pdf "Using a Microsoft PowerPoint Poster Template")
+For help with editing these templates, please refer to [The guide on using the Master Slide in Microsoft PowerPoint](Using%20a%20Microsoft%20PowerPoint%20Poster%20Template.pdf "Using a Microsoft PowerPoint Poster Template")

 # Style 1
 ## Horizontal